mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-reimburse-the-company.md

 ## How to make a payment to Mattermost

-Once you have sent your email to Expenses, please use the [Bank Payment Information](https://drive.google.com/drive/u/0/folders/1QPBga8kEMhZ6R0ObHQojwhONmn45A4SS) to refund the company.
-We currently offer two payment options: ACH or Wire.
+Once you have sent your email to Expenses, please use the [Bank Payment Information](https://docs.google.com/document/d/1O4r4K7SoRrEBxpnR1t23EJvAPac9LDc8ax1DVeZS-Zg/edit#heading=h.fdo06w6cowud) to refund the company.

 For any questions, please reach out to Expenses@mattermost.com